.

 Currently, rubber is harvested mainly in the form of the latex from the rubber tree (Hevea brasiliensis) or others.

-The latex is a sticky, milky and white colloid drawn off by making incisions in the bark and collecting the fluid in vessels in a process called “tapping”.
+The latex is a sticky, milky and white colloid drawn off by making incisions in the bark and collecting the fluid in vessels in a process called “tapping”

 The latex then is refined into rubber that is ready for commercial processing.

-In major areas, latex is allowed to coagulate in the collection cup.
 The coagulated lumps are collected and processed into dry forms for sale.

-Natural rubber is used extensively in many applications and products, either alone or in combination with other materials.
 In most of its useful forms, it has a large stretch ratio and high resilience, and also is water-proof

 .